Home / Case Studies / UNICEF Kid Power

 UNICEF USA's Kid Power program had developed an innovative model connecting children's physical activity to life-saving impact.
 Despite strong market presence and user engagement, the hardware-dependent model created insurmountable barriers to scale and financial sustainability.

-1-in-6 US classrooms reached
+1-in-6US elementary classrooms reached

-$2M+ Annual revenue through new channels
+$2M+Annual revenue through new channels

 UNICEF USA's Kid Power program used wearable fitness trackers to convert children's physical activity into life-saving therapeutic food packets for malnourished children globally.
 For every 25,000 steps, UNICEF provided Ready-to-Use Therapeutic Food (RUTF) to a severely acutely malnourished child somewhere around the world.